-Greiner, C. and Klagge, B. (in print).
+Greiner, C., Klagge, B. 2021.
 Elektrifizierung und Großprojekte der Stromerzeugung in Kenia.
 In: Becker, S., Klagge, B. and Naumann, M. (Eds.)
 Energiegeographie: Aktuelle Konzepte und Herausforderungen.
-Stuttgart: Ulmer.
+Stuttgart: Ulmer, 289-302.
+Link

-Greiner, C., Greven, D. and Klagge, B. 2021.
+Greiner, C., Greven, D., Klagge, B. 2021.
 Roads to change: Livelihoods, land disputes, and anticipation of future developments in rural Kenya.
 European Journal of Development Research.
 DOI

-Klagge, B. and Nweke-Eze, C. 2020.
+Klagge, B., Nweke-Eze, C. 2020.
 Financing large-scale renewable-energy projects in Kenya: investor types, international connections, and financialization.
 Geografiska Annaler: Series B, Human Geography, 102(1), 61-83.
 DOI

-Klagge, B., and Zademach, H.-M. 2018.
+Klagge, B., Zademach, H.-M. 2018.
 International Capital Flows, Stock Markets, and Uneven Development: The case of Sub-Saharan Africa and the Sustainable Stock Exchanges Initiative (SSEI).
 Zeitschrift für Wirtschaftsgeographie / The German Journal for Economic Geography 62(2), 92-107.
-DOI.
+DOI

-Nweke-Eze, C. and Kioko, E.M. (in print).
-Investors’ sustainability tensions and strategic selectivity in the development of Kenya’s largest geothermal energy plants in Olkaria.
+Nweke-Eze, C., Kioko, E.M.
+2021.
+'But we cannot do it all': Investors’ sustainability tensions and strategic selectivity in the development of Geothermal Energy in Kenya.
 In: Leal Filho, W., Pretorius, R. and de Sousa, L. (Eds.)
-Sustainable Development in Africa: Fostering Sustainability in one the World´s Most Promising Continents.
-World Sustainability Series.
-Heidelberg: Springer.
+Sustainable Development in Africa, World Sustainability Series.
+Cham: Springer.
+Link